 When you’re young, the lens in your eye is flexible and relatively elastic.
 It can change its length or shape with the help of a ring of tiny muscles that surround it.

-With age, your lenses and the muscle fibers surrounding the lenses slowly lose flexibility and stiffen.
-As a result, your lenses become unable to change shape and constrict to focus on close images.
+With age, your lens loses flexibility and begins to stiffen.
+As a result, your lens becomes unable to change shape and constricts to focus on close images.

 The most significant risk factor for presbyopia is age.
 Most people lose some ability to focus on close objects by age 40.
 It affects everyone, but some people notice it more than others.

 Certain diseases or drugs can cause presbyopia in people younger than age 40.
-When the symptoms of presbyopia occur earlier than usual, it is called premature presbyopia.
+When the symptoms of presbyopia occur earlier than usual, it’s called premature presbyopia.

 - cardiovascular disease